yanbrasiliano/starter-kit-laravue/README.md

 ## To Do

 - [ ] Refactor permissions on frontend;
-- [ ] Remove Repository pattern and use scopes on models
+- [ ] Refactor transaction to apply on layer Service and remove from layer Repository;